gandreoliva/ujti/Readme.md

 `python lchotspot_plot.py`

+## Version
+This is Ujti version 3.0.
+There was a previous version Ujti 2.0, still available from https://bitbucket.org/gandreoliva/ujti2 , that included the calculation of gravitational lenses.
+Ujti 2.0 was used in the article https://doi.org/10.15517/rmta.v22i2.20723 .

-# License
+## License
 ---
 Please acknowledge any use of this software by choosing any of the following means:
 *    Citation to Oliva-Mercado and Frutos-Alfaro 2020 (MNRAS, subm.) arXiv:2006.05948
-*    Acknowledgment including the URL of availability of the code (either cinespa.ucr.ac.cr or gandreoliva.org)
+*    Acknowledgment including the URL of availability of the code (either http://cinespa.ucr.ac.cr or http://gandreoliva.org)

 If you find this software useful, I encourage you to drop me an email.
 ---